rguske/tmc-tko-lc/workshop/content/workshop-overview.md

 Most of Day 1 activities are about:

-* Baseline policies around security, access, quota can be quickly applied to cluster across multiple-clouds at once using logical groups.
+* Baseline policies around security, access, image, networking, and quota can be quickly applied to clusters across multiple-clouds at once using logical groups.
 * Automate the creation of backups of Kubernetes clusters and its data

 ![](./exercises/images/tko.png)